anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_13.md

 display 783.7786 + 1,96 103.7396
 ```

 Do you remember where the number 1.96 comes from?
-If not, go back to the readings or presentations.
+If we want to build a 95% confidence interval, we need to add/subtract 1.96 standard deviations to/from the mean (1.96 is the critical value that defines 95% at the normal curve with 0 mean and 1 standard deviation).
+Go back to the readings or presentations to review it.

-Still, you can use the "ci" command in order to observe the confidence interval of several variables:
+If you don't want to do it "manually", you can use the "ci" command in order to observe the confidence interval of several variables:

 ```
 ci api13
 ci api13 wh_api13 hi_api13
 ```

-Remember that confidence intervals are useful when we want to know the interval that the population parameter (in this case, the mean), is  likely to lie.
-The correct interpretation for a 95% confidence interval is: if we take several samples, the true parameter will lie in the confidence interval of 95% of the samples.
+Remember that confidence intervals are useful when we want to know the interval that the population parameter (in this case, the mean) is likely to fall.
+The correct interpretation for a 95% confidence interval is: if we take several samples, the true parameter will fall in the confidence interval of 95% of the samples.
 It is wrong to say that "the probability of the true parameter lying within the interval is 95%" or equivalente statements.
 Can you understand this difference?

-We can also use confidence interval for proportions or, more precisely, for binomial variables.
+We can also use confidence interval for proportions or, more precisely, for variable with binomial distributions.
 For example, let's recode the fre meals percentage variable, "meals", as a 0 and 1 variable

 ```
 recode meals (0/50 = 0 "Small # of Free Meals") (50/100 =  1 "Great # of Free Meals"), gen(fm)